What Are The Hidden Ivies? Are They Right For You?

 De-emphasis on prestige

-This can be regarded as a strength — the goal is to educate students and parents on schools that might not be on their radar but could be an ideal fit — but it’s perhaps a bit misleading to include some of the schools on a list of those comparable to the Ivies, given that prestige, like it or not, does play a role in future opportunities.
+This can be regarded as a strength—the goal is to educate students and parents on schools that might not be on their radar but could be an ideal fit—but it’s perhaps a bit misleading to include some of the schools on a list of those comparable to the Ivies, given that prestige, like it or not, does play a role in future opportunities.

-Focus on small and medium-size institutions
+Focus on small and medium-sized institutions

 Prioritization of the student experience